 What should I do if my dog is aggressive?

-Your dog’s natural growling response is useful if you learn to listen to them.
-You can act immediately on this warning to ensure the safety of others by diffusing the situation.
-First, remove the source of your dog’s irritation.
-If he is growling because he doesn’t like someone approaching him when he is eating, for example, then make sure he is fed in a room on his own until you can seek professional advice.
+- Act to prevent the situation happening again.
+As an example, if he is growling because he doesn’t like someone approaching him when he is eating, then make sure he is fed in a room on his own until you can seek professional advice.

-If he growls when approached by a child, immediately remove the child and avoid encounters with children while you are seeking a referral to a behaviourist.
-Never take chances with anyone’s safety, especially not with children or elderly people – it’s better safe than sorry!
+- If your dog shows any of the behaviours detailed above when approached by a child, immediately remove the child and avoid all encounters with children while you seek a referral to a behaviourist.
+The same goes for any other people in the family or that your encounter.
+Never take chances with anyone’s safety – it’s better to be safe than sorry!

 How can I manage an aggressive dog?